 We are subject to U.S. federal and state laws and regulations, as well as those of other countries, relating to the collection, use, disclosure, and security of personal information.
 The number and complexity of these laws and regulations continues to increase.
 For example, California, Virginia, Utah, Colorado, Connecticut, and several other states have passed legislation imposing broad obligations on businesses' collection, use, handling and disclosure of personal information of their respective residents and imposing fines for noncompliance.
+The

-The FTC also has initiated a rulemaking proceeding regarding potential rules concerning the collection, use, disclosure and security of personal information.
+FTC also has initiated a rulemaking proceeding regarding potential rules concerning the collection, use, disclosure and security of personal information.
 In addition, the E.U., the U.K. and other countries have privacy and data security legislation, with significant penalties for violations, that apply to certain of the Company's operations.
 New privacy and data protection laws and regulations continue to be introduced and interpretations of existing privacy laws and regulations, some of which may be inconsistent with one another, continue to evolve.
 As a result, significant uncertainty exists as to their application and scope.
 Compliance with these laws and regulations may be costly and could require the Company to change its business practices, including in connection with data-driven targeted advertising.
-Although the Company expends significant resources to comply with privacy and data protection laws, we may be subject to regulatory or other legal action despite these efforts.
-Any such action could result in damage to our reputation or brands, loss of customers or revenue, and other negative impacts to our operations.
+Although the Company expends significant resources to comply with data privacy and protection laws, we have been and may continue to be subject to legal claims and may be subject to regulatory action despite these efforts.
+Any such actions could result in damage to our reputation or brands, loss of customers or revenue, and other negative impacts to our operations.
 The Company may also be subject to liability under relevant contractual obligations and may be required to expend significant resources to defend, remedy and/or address any claims.
 The Company may not have adequate insurance coverage to compensate it for any losses that may occur.
 For more information, see Item 1, "Government Regulation - Privacy and Information Regulation."